DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 [![KickStarter](https://github.com/DitroniX/DitroniX/blob/main/Files/KickStarter-SupportUs.png 'KickStarter')](https://www.kickstarter.com/projects/ditronix/ipem-raspberry-pihat-iot-atm90-mains-power-energy-monitor?ref=3vw3ge)

-**These main pages and accompanying [Wiki](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/wiki) pages are in the process of being updated to include details of the production version of IPEM PiHat and PiHat Lite.**
+**These main GitHub pages and accompanying [Wiki](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/wiki) pages are in the process of being updated to include details of the production version of IPEM PiHat and PiHat Lite.**

 **NOTE:** Once the boards have been put into production (March 2025), fulfillment will be first made to KickStarter Pledges, then they will immediately be made available on [eBay](https://www.ebay.co.uk/sch/i.html?_saslop=1&_ssn=ditronixuk&_dmd=2).
 See updates below for timeline.

 #### Updates:

- - 25-03-14 - Testing the boards.
+ - 25-03-14 - Testing the Preproduction boards.
 See this [YouTube Update](https://www.youtube.com/watch?v=YpOppCA2oIU&ab_channel=DitroniX)
  - 25-03-11 - Preproduction boards have arrived and now going through testing, with updates to Wiki on-route.
  - 25-03-05 - Preproduction boards being finalised in SMT manufacture.
 Once these arrive, they can be fully tested in preparation for the production boards to be ordered.
  - 25-02-28 - All components are now available.
 Preproduction boards ordered and currently in Data Preparation.